-Adding arrows next to navigation items containing sub-categories.
+Retaining the existing menu structure, but introducing additional affordances such as arrows to indicate sub-categories.
 This ensured that users could distinguish between these and normal links and thus improve discovery of the sub-category items.

-Additionally I increased the font size for all links to make the navigation easier to scan and help users locate the option(s) they were looking for more easily.
+For both options I also increased the font size to make the navigation easier to scan.

-Understanding what's currently in the viewport, what has left the viewport and what can be expected to come into viewport when a user interacts helps the them orient themselves within the experience.
+Understanding what's currently in the viewport, what has left the viewport and what's next helps users orient themselves within the experience.

 I redesigned the horizontal placement of the menus within the hierarchy and combined this with simple transitions between states.
 This created an improved spatial model for users and improved usability.